enaj1125/Continuing_project/README.md

 Developed by Yan Jiang using Python 3.

 Heap is an ideal data structure for maintaining a dynamically changing stream data; while hashtable is fast in search an element.
-This code use a data structure that combine the advantages of heap and hash table self._heap = []
+This code use a data structure that combine the advantages of heap and hash table:

+self._heap = []

 self._dict = {}